brendtmcfeeley/devops-practical-applicaction/k3d-aws-env/README.md

 # Packer

-If you want to build the k3d AMI image, follow the README in the `packer` directory
+To build the k3d AMI image, follow the README in the `packer` directory

 **You will need to build the k3d image via packer if you want to deploy via AWS**